Victor Valley High School: Athletics

 Victor Valley High School fields several teams in the Desert Sky League, including football, basketball, baseball, softball, wrestling, soccer (men's and women's), volleyball, swimming, tennis, track & field, cross country, and golf.
 Fencing is a competitive team, but not a member of the California Interscholastic Federation (CIF).

 Several league championships have been won over the years in the Golden League, San Andreas League, and the Desert Sky League.
 In 1987, the wrestling team was the California State Champions.
-The school has won six California Interscholastic Federation Southern Section (CIF-SS) Championships.
-The first in 1981 was won by the women's C\cross country team in the CIF-SS 2A Division, and the remainder were won by the wrestling team.
+The school has won ten California Interscholastic Federation Southern Section (CIF-SS) Championships.
+The first in 1981 was won by the women's C\cross country team in the CIF-SS 2A Division, the next eight were won by the wrestling team, and recently the Boys Basketball Team won the 8A title in 2026.
 Though not a sanctioned CIF sport, the fencing team has won the California High School Championships numerous times, including six straight wins from 2006-2012.

 In 1987 the football team played in the CIF-SS Finals, the basketball team played in the CIF-SS Semi-Finals, the track and field team took third in the CIF-SS 2A Division and had the Champion in the 110 high meter and 300 meter intermediate hurdles, the tennis team won the San Andreas league title, and the wrestling team won the CIF State Title.